WCSim/WCSim/README.md

 Other versions of prerequisite software can be tried, but aren't guaranteed to work.
 * Geant 4.10.03p3
-  * If using a newer version of Geant, it is your responsiblity to assess whether Geant physics changes are significant, relative to the officially supported 4.10.03p3
+  * If using a newer version of Geant, it is your responsibility to assess whether Geant physics changes are significant, relative to the officially supported 4.10.03p3
   * All of the G4 data files are also required to be installed, include hadron xsec, etc.
 * ROOT
   * ROOT5 (e.g. v5r34p36 or v5r34p38, or potentially any v5r34) can potentially be made to work.
 You may need to modify `$WCSIM_BUILD_DIR/src/cmake_install.cmake` to take account of ROOT5 not producing `.pcm` files